Shopify eases concerns over fulfillment network changes, shares rebound

 By Nivedita Balu

-Jan 24 (Reuters) - Shopify Inc SHOP.TO, SHOP.N said on Monday proposed changes to its fulfillment network would help merchants on its ecommerce platform compete better with big retailers and would not reduce capacity, fueling a sharp recovery in its shares.
+Jan 24 (Reuters) - Canada's Shopify Inc SHOP.TO said on Monday proposed changes to its fulfillment network would help merchants on its ecommerce platform compete better with big retailers and would not reduce capacity, fueling a recovery in its shares.

-Shares of the Canadian company rose as much as 9.6% in afternoon trading following the statement.
-The stock fell nearly 9% to an 18-month low, weighed down by a report last week that Shopify was terminating or reducing contracts with warehouses and fulfillment partners and a global tech selloff.

-Shares of Shopify have had a roller coaster ride since the COVID-19 outbreak.
-They surged as much as 178% in 2020, boosted by a broader adoption of e-commerce by retailers, food brands and other mom-and-pop businesses.
-That helped the company to dethrone Royal Bank of Canada RY.TO as the most valuable Canadian firm.

-Shopify shares have slumped over 30% since the start of the year.

-The company said it had informed warehouse partners and merchants that capacity would not be reduced due to the proposed changes.

-Wall Street had raised concerns that the changes could mean big investments into Shopify's fulfillment network and moving from a capital-light model to owning distribution centers, something investors will likely question in the current market environment.
+Wall Street had raised concerns that the changes could mean big investments into Shopify's SHOP.N fulfillment network and moving from a capital-light model to owning distribution centers, something investors will likely question in the current market environment.

+Shopify provides infrastructure for retailers to set up their stores online and generates revenue mainly through subscriptions and merchant services.
+It has benefited from the widespread shift to e-commerce during the pandemic.

+Shopify said it had informed warehouse partners and merchants that capacity would not be reduced due to the proposed changes.
+SFN is essentially a network of fulfillment centers that allow merchants to ensure timely deliveries and low shipping costs.

+Shares of the Canadian company rose 7% on Monday following the statement.
+They had fallen nearly 9% to an 18-month low, weighed down by a report last week that Shopify was terminating or reducing contracts with warehouses and fulfillment partners.

 "Shopify is nowhere close to building a type of fulfillment operation at the scale of Amazon, and investors should not expect anything like that in the near term," said Wedbush analyst Ygal Arounian.

+Shopify now ranks third as Canada's most valuable company behind RBC and TD Bank TD.TO.

+The volatility displayed by Shopify shares this year is rarely seen in Canada's other big market cap stocks, like the banks, that are attractive to institutional investors due to their steady growth prospects and high dividend yields.

-Shopify said on Monday it had sufficient capacity to meet the fulfillment needs of its merchants using the Shopify Fulfillment Network, essentially a network of fulfillment centers that allow merchants to ensure timely deliveries and low shipping costs.
+Shopify said on Monday it had sufficient capacity to meet the fulfillment needs of its merchants using the SFN.

 "Capacity will not be reduced, and we do not anticipate disruptions to our merchants' fulfillment," the company added.